lwc-wk/MyOwnAzureLab/Azure_DevOps_Lab_Portfolio.md

 ---

-## Exercise 1: Create a GitHub Repo, Project, and Project Board
+## A: Create a GitHub Repo, Project, and Project Board

 💡 **Purpose**: Establish the foundation for Agile planning and tracking by organizing work into milestones, issues, and visual project boards.